This post was updated on September 26, 2019, to reflect the most current information.

 Formerly Diamond Bar, Howlin’ Hounds has space for just about everyone with drink options to fit each taste.
 Sidle on up to the bar and order your Caramel Sunday Latte or passion fruit Italian Soda.
 And you may even get to meet Lady and Buddy — the loveable dogs who live upstairs and inspired the coffee house name!

-One of Omaha’s newest coffee shops, Karma Koffee was founded on the ideals of karma and methods owner Jeff Wilke learned practicing Primordial Sound Meditation.
+Opened in 2014, Karma Koffee was founded on the ideals of karma and methods owner Jeff Wilke learned to practice Primordial Sound Meditation.
 Promoting good vibrations (from your crown chakra to your root chakra) Karma offers artful coffees, local treats, homemade soups and teas from The Tea Smith.
 Stop by for a breath of fresh air and a sip of great coffee.

 A laid-back comic store and an exciting coffee shop rolled into one, Legend is a place for collectors and newbies, connoisseurs and beginners.
 Their cozy space is perfect for anyone who wants to learn about comic culture while sipping coffee.
 Check their calendar for writing, reading and gaming events, and join them Wednesday, Thursday and Friday nights for Dungeons & Dragons or Magic!